cdimascio/py-readability-metrics/README.md

 ### Gunning Fog

-the Gunning fog index measures the readability of English writing.
+The Gunning fog index measures the readability of English writing.
 The index estimates the years of formal education needed to understand the text on a first reading.
 A fog index of 12 requires the reading level of a U.S. high school senior (around 18 years old).

 **_call:_**